 by JayDee Vykoukal, PT, DPT

-If you're experiencing bone, muscle, or joint pain, you may be wondering if you need a referral from your doctor in order to see a physical therapist.
-The simple answer is no!
+If you're dealing with bone, muscle, or joint pain, you may be wondering if a doctor's referral is necessary to see a physical therapist.
+The answer is a resounding no!

 - What is a Referral?